 Minnesota Midget Cantaloupe Seeds

-• Contains approximately 45 Minnesota Midget Cantaloupe Seeds
+- Contains approximately 3 grams, approximately 120 Minnesota Midget Cantaloupe Seeds.

 Minnesota Midget Cantaloupe fruits are ready early and are a good option for shorter growing seasons.
 Vines only grow to about 3 feet and the fruits are around 5 inches in diameter, making Minnesota Midget ideal for smaller garden spaces.
 These mini cantaloupes have lovely orange flesh and very sweet flavor.
 With this variety, you can still enjoy cantaloupe even if you don't have much space.

 Melons are a refreshing and delicious addition to your garden.
 With so many sizes, shapes, and tastes, there is a type of melon that just about everyone loves.
 Some well-known melon varieties include watermelon, honeydew, and cantaloupe.

 Plant melons in soil with plenty of calcium to help prevent blossom-end rot from occurring.
 Melons do best in warm soil with plenty of nutrients.
 You can direct-sow the seeds in rows, or by planting them in hills with a few seeds in each to improve drainage and soil warmth.
 Be sure melons get a steady water supply.
 When planting, keep in mind that melon vines with take up a good amount of space in the garden, with some kinds stretching up to 10 or 20 feet.
 You can grow some melons vertically if you prefer, using a strong, large trellis.

 Harvest melons by cutting them from the vine once they are ripe.
 There are some ways to help you figure out if melons are ripe and ready to pick.
 In general, look for a dull thumping noise when you tap on the melon, a sweet fragrance when smelling the rind, softening, and changes in color.